SuziAI/gui-tools/readme_files/README_ANNOTATION_TOOL.md

 After deleting, creating or marking segmentation boxes, the correct reading order for the later annotation step has to be ensured.
 This is done using the button `Infer Box Order and Column Breaks`.
-If this is not done, the
-\annotationtool will randomly jump between the boxes in the `Annotation` mode.
+If this is not done, the tool will randomly jump between the boxes in the `Annotation` mode.

 ### Annotating Text